mayalino-1836927/assignment1protests/README.md

 - What does the difference between the mean and the median tell you about the *distribution* of the data?

 It tells me that the number of people attending these protests vary greatly by each event.
-There are events that have
+There are events that will have greater than a thousand people and some that will have less than 100.
 - Does the number of protests in Washington surprise you?
 Why or why not?

-The number of protests surprise me in the sense that
+The number of protests do not surprise me in the sense that the timeline being analyzed is an era of political unrest and increased political participation in the US, but I also did not expect for there to be so many more protests from before 2020/at the beginning of the data set.
 - Looking at the `state_table` variable, what data quality issues do you notice, and how would you use that to change your analysis (no need to actually change your analysis)?

-I do notice that some
+I do notice that some locations in the given data set have more detailed information (one plot included specific locations suc as "University of Washington", or "Golden Gate Bridge", while some just stated "Fargo, MN", etc).
+I think to address these issues I would have to use the String function to detect anomalies.
 - Does the change in the number of protests from 2019 to 2020 surprise you?
 Why or why not?

 It does not surprise me, since many events have ocurred in between those dates that have caused people to take to the streets.
+In between those dates there has been a global pandemic, an increased consciousness for civil rights, and growing tensions in the country in general.
 - Do a bit of research.
 Find at least *two specific policies* that have been changed as a result of protests in 2020.
 These may be at the city, state, or University level.
 Please provide a basic summary, as well as a link to each article.

 Breonna's Law: